f5devcentral/f5-ansible-asm-example/README.md

 ```

 ### Deploy just an iApp Service on a BIG-IP:
-*Uncomment one the bigip_iApp role you would like to deploy in playbooks/deploy_iApp.yaml.
+*Uncomment one bigip_iApp_X role you would like to deploy in playbooks/deploy_iApp.yaml.
 See the description in each role's tasks/main.yaml*

 #### bigip_iApp_1 = A simple HTTP service